oppia/oppia-web-developer-docs/Contributor-dashboard.md

 Every list item on the "Translate Text" tab corresponds to a particular lesson and all of its pieces of text content.
 In the codebase, we refer to each of these list items as _opportunities_.
 The contributor dashboard automatically shows a translation opportunity for a lesson when the following are true:

 1. The lesson (also called an _exploration_) corresponds to a _chapter_ in a _story_ of a published classroom subject, e.g. "Decimals" (also called a _topic_).
 See the [user docs](https://oppia-user-guide.readthedocs.io/en/latest/keyconcepts.html) for an overview of these terms.
-1. Every piece of text content in the lesson does not yet have an accepted translation.
+1. There is at least one piece of text content in the lesson that does not yet have an accepted translation.

 ### Submit question tab
 Every list item on the "Submit Question" tab corresponds to a particular _skill_, e.g. "Adding Decimals", in a topic.
 The contributor dashboard automatically shows a question opportunity for a skill when the following are true: